-When we heard that Fine Art Wedding Photographer, Victoria Lamburn shot a dreamy wedding at the property, we knew instantly that we wanted to hear everything.
-Everything from the bride and groom, to the tranquil location and picturesque village made this styled shoot almost too easy to photograph.
+When we heard that Fine Art Wedding Photographer, Victoria Lamburn captured a dreamy styled wedding shoot at the property, we knew instantly that we wanted to hear everything.
+Everything from the romantic decor to the tranquil location and picturesque village made this styled shoot almost too easy to photograph.
 But in the hands of these amazing creatives, its really something special.
 This team of photographers, planners, and designers made this day a 10 out of 10, and thanks to the interview and photos we snagged you can check it out for yourself!

 Some of the highlights of your experience at the venue?

 Almonry Barn is so beautiful, the surroundings are so tranquil and quiet.
 There is no noise from roads, or aircraft.
 It’s such a peaceful location.
 Everything has the wow factor but when you step into the main barn, you know it’s a quality venue which has been restored and furnished in the most tasteful and refined way, its simplicity is understated but done so well.
 It’s easily one of the most stunning barns that I know of that I have worked at and I have worked at many.